dxlliv/planner/README.md

 # Instagram Planner
-> Plan your Instagram posts to preview what your profile grid will look like
+> Plan your Instagram profile like a pro and see how it will look like

 ## Documentation